 Pitch to local companies.

-You can speak personally with the human resources (HR) managers or appropriate personnel at any companies or factories that are in your local area to see if they are interested in setting up a truck stop on their property or having you cater a meeting or event.
+You can speak personally with the human resources managers or appropriate personnel at any company that is in your local area to see if they are interested in setting up a truck stop on their property or having you cater a meeting or event.

 You can do this both inside and outside of the food truck.
 After customers finish their meal, it is never a bad idea for the owner or truck manager to speak with them, thanking them and asking if they were satisfied with everything.
 You can also follow up on customer service issues.
-For example, if customers fill out a comment card and leave negative comments, you could call them to apologize for their negative experience and offer to make up for it next time by fixing the problem and giving them a discount.
+For example, if customers fill out a comment card and leave negative comments, you could call them to apologize for their negative experience and offer to make up for it next time.

 Whenever you are talking to a prospective customer, show excitement about what you have to offer, but be easy-going.
 If they are not very receptive of your pitch, do not irritate them further.